-The first place this idea is used is Exodus chapter 12.
-The setting is the first passover when each household of Israel takes a lamb, keeps it for four days, sacrifices it to put the blood upon the doorposts and lintel, roasts the lamb whole and the entire household eats that sacrificial lamb.
+The first place this idea was used is in Exodus chapter 12.
+The setting was the first passover when each household of Israel took a lamb, kept it for four days, sacrificed it to put the blood upon the doorposts and lintel, roasted the lamb whole and the entire household ate that sacrificial lamb.
 Here we recall John the Baptist's words in John 1:29, "The next day John sees Jesus coming to him, and says, Behold the Lamb of God, who takes away the sin of the world."
 That first passover lamb pointed toward the ultimate passover Lamb.
 The first lamb was to be completely eaten (with inedible parts burned afterwards) so that the eaters took into themselves the lamb.
 "Eat not of it raw, nor sodden at all with water, but roast with fire; his head with his legs, and with the purtenance thereof.
 And ye shall let nothing of it remain until the morning; and that which remaineth of it until the morning ye shall burn with fire."
 (Exo 12:9-10)

-We, according to Jesus' words, are to eat his flesh, i.e. to take spiritually into ourselves the benefit of His teachings and of His perfect human sacrifice on our behalf for our sins.
+We, according to Jesus' words, "Verily, verily, I say unto you, He that believeth on me hath everlasting life.
+I am that bread of life."
+(John 6:47-48) are to eat his flesh, i.e. to take spiritually into ourselves the benefit of His teachings and of His perfect human sacrifice on our behalf for our sins.
 Both Jesus' words and His sacrifice for us are to become wholly absorbed so that it becomes an integral part of who we are (new creatures), what we know (truth), what we stand for (righteousness), what we do (love one another), and how we live (sacrificially) that we become one with Him (His Bride).

 This is why Jesus said, "It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life."
-(John 6:63) Apostle Paul expresses exactly the same thing when he says, "And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power. ...
+(John 6:63) Apostle Paul expressed exactly the same thing when he said, "And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power. ...
 Which things also we speak, not in the words which man's wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual."
 (1 Cor 2:4, 13) The message of God is to reach into our hearts and change our hearts to recognize and discern "truth."
 "For the law was given by Moses, but grace and truth came by Jesus Christ."
 (John 1:17); "I have not written unto you because ye know not the truth, but because ye know it, and that no lie is of the truth."
 (1 John 2:21)

 Apostle John said, "And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth."
 (John 1:14) Jesus explained, "But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him."
 (John 4:23) And, "When Jesus knew in himself that his disciples murmured at it, he said unto them, Doth this offend you?
 What and if ye shall see the Son of man ascend up where he was before?
 It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life.
 But there are some of you that believe not."
 (John 6:61-64a)